Selling a Probate Property Fast: Avoid Delays & Maximise Value

 -

-Clearing and Cleaning: Begin by clearing the house of the deceased's personal belongings.
+Clearing and Cleaning: Start by clearing the house of the deceased's personal belongings.
 This might be emotionally challenging, so take it step by step.
 Once cleared, a thorough cleaning will make the house more appealing to potential buyers.

 -